 To learn more about Arniston Community Development Trust visit our Facebook page.

-2017 Bursary applications are now closed.
-If you need more information regarding the bursary program please send us an email to email@example.com.
+2018 Bursary applications are now open.
+The closing date for all applications is 10 December 2017.
+If you need more information regarding the bursary program please send us an email to firstname.lastname@example.org.